 Affiliate links in this post will be clearly marked with a * and if you click one of these links I will earn a discount or receive payment.

 Personally I love being able to take a day off when I want to.
 When my daughter has a hospital appointment or something comes up unexpectedly I can always be there.
 Today I am going to share some tips on staying motivated working from home which I hope you will find useful.

-You may also have children at home too, like I do.
-Couple that with the everyday stresses of life, and the other jobs a person has to do daily and you’ve got stress!
-Staying motivated working from home is one area I’ve got significantly better at in the last year or two.
-Thankfully!
+You may also have children at home too as I do.
+Couple that with the everyday stresses of life, managing a home, cleaning and the other jobs a person has to do daily and you’ve got a little bit of stress!

-Having a set amount of hours to work per week can be the most challenging part of working from home.
-You can have many opportunities to put things off until later.
+Having a set amount of hours to work per week can be the most challenging part of working from home as a freelancer.
+You can have many opportunities to put things off until later!

-As I’ve been working from home successfully for the last few years here are some of my top tips for staying motivated working from home.
-Hopefully you’ll find them helpful and be able to improve your own work life too!
+As I’ve been working from home successfully for the last few years.
+Here are some of my top tips for staying motivated working from home.
+Hopefully, you’ll find them helpful and be able to improve your own work-life too!

 Staying motivated working from home